vdemario/admission-curriculum/README.md

 ### 1. Build

-- For development env, run `yarn build:development`
+- For development environment, run `yarn build:development`
-- For staging env, run `yarn build:staging`
+- For staging environment, run `yarn build:staging`
-- For production env, run `yarn build:production`
+- For production environment, run `yarn build:production`

 > The final content will be saved in `build/spanish.json` file